panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 The first one is to simply not destructure props, but rather access the props directly using a property accessor: `props.prop1`, `props.props2`.

 The second approach involves deliberately using the props as an object of refs: `const { prop1, prop2 } = toRefs(props)`.
-This keeps the reactivity on destructuring.
+This keeps the reactivity after destructuring.
 Then you can access properties as standalone refs, e.g. `props1.value`, `prop2.value`, etc.

+*What tricky cases of reactivity losing in Vue do you know?*